chisophugis/lbd/source/instdiscuss.rst

 Because "move a, b" can be replaced by "lw a, b_offset($sp)" for local variable, or can be replaced by "addu $a, $0,$ b".
 The cpu0 is same as Mips.
-I find the move instruction is useless even though it supplied by the cpu0 author.
+Base on this reason, the move instruction is useless even though it supplied by the cpu0 author.

-For the old CPU or Micro Processor (MCU), like PIC, 8051, old intel processor.
+For the old CPU or Micro Processor (MCU), like PIC, 8051 and old intel processor.
-These CPU/MCU need memory saving and not aim to C programmer only (they aim to assembly code program too).
+These CPU/MCU need memory saving and not aim to high level of program (such as
+C) only (they aim to assembly code program too).
-They need implicit operand, maybe use ACC (accumulate register).
+These CPU/MCU need implicit operand, maybe use ACC (accumulate register).

 It will translate,